kaizhu256/node-jslint-lite/README.md

 # internal build-script
+- build.sh

 ```
 # build.sh

 # this shell script will run the build for this package
 shBuild() {
+    # this function will run the main build
     # init env
     export npm_config_mode_slimerjs=1 || return $?
     . node_modules/.bin/utility2 && shInit || return $?